itachiever/devops_interviews/Mirafra_AMD.md

 *   **Domain:** Product Engineering & Embedded Solutions.
 *   **Industries:** Automotive, Medical, Consumer Electronics.
 *   **Focus:** Innovation, R&D, and Global Clients.

+---

+Company : Mirafra (Client : AMD 1st round)
+Role : DevOps Engineer
+Interview : 3rd Round
+Experience : 2.5 Years

+# Questions:

+1. Can you tell me about yourself?

+2. Have you worked on containers?
+Can you elaborate?

+3. What are the advantages of containers over physical machines?

+4. How would you rate yourself in Python scripting?

+5. What are list comprehensions in Python?
+(Write code)

+6. What is a lambda function in Python?
+(Write code)

+7. Write a function to check whether a string is a palindrome.

+8. Write a Python script to monitor file creation: check every 2 minutes for up to 2 hours for a file named success.txt; print “Success” if created, otherwise print “Fail” after 2 hours.

+9. In a folder containing multiple directories, how would you get the size of each directory and perform the task in parallel?

+10. Since when have you been working on Python?

+11. What Root Cause Analysis (RCA) have you done?
+What was the problem and how did you solve it?

+12. Have you worked on build failures or build debugging?

+13. How would you rate yourself in Jenkins?

+14. If the Jenkins instance is slow, how would you debug it?

+15. If a Linux machine is slow, what would you do?

+16. What commands do you use to check RAM and CPU usage in Linux?

+17. How would you rate yourself in Linux?

+18. Have you worked with Jenkins Groovy scripting?

+19. Tell me about the most complicated Groovy pipeline you have written.

+20. Do you have any questions for me?

+21. Do you know GitHub Actions or GitLab Actions?
+Have you written custom actions?

+22. (My Question) Can you please explain the project overview, type of work, and task size?

+23. (Interviewer Response) Roles & Responsibilities:
+  - Development and building of Jenkins pipelines using Python and Groovy scripting
+  - Python automation and directory automation as primary focus
+  - Currently no containers; Terraform is planned in the roadmap within 6 months to 1 year
+  - DevOps team supporting 1000+ developers